Woynaroski Lab: Biobehavioral Approaches in NeuroDevelopment (BAND)

 Research Coordinator

 Over the past 23 years as a Speech Language Pathologist, Catherine has primarily worked with young children in early intervention and in clinical translational research settings.
 Originally from Cookeville, TN, her Bachelor’s degree is in Music Therapy, and she earned her Master’s degree in Speech Language Pathology from the University of Tennessee, Knoxville.
-Catherine’s most recent research endeavors were dedicated to learning more about the relationship between a baby’s response to rhythm at a young age (6-12 months) and their language development at age 4.
-She has also worked with children with Down syndrome, toddlers at risk for autism, and children with Developmental Language Disorders.
-Catherine joined the BAND Lab in October of 2023 and is currently supporting the Vanderbilt Sound Sensitivity Study which investigates decreased sound tolerance in autistic and non-autistic adults.
+Catherine’s research experience includes working with children with Down syndrome, toddlers at increased likelihood for autism, and children with Developmental Language Disorders.
+Catherine’s research interests include working with caregivers to support their children’s language development.
 You can learn more about her work here.

 Jacob Feldman, PhD, CCC-SLP